-Typically, the covers purchased will include professional indemnity, cyber insurance, directors and officers, crime insurance, and office insurance.
+Typically, the covers purchased will include professional indemnity insurance, cyber insurance, directors and officers insurance, crime insurance, and office insurance.
 Additional covers may include keyperson insurance and business travel insurance.

 We work with several insurers which can consider offering insurance protection to fintech’s.
 We’ve put together the below expert guide to identify what covers are typically purchased, what protection they can offer and some of the challenges.

 The purchase of FinTech insurance is best utilised to cover high severity and low frequency events.
 B2C FinTech models can make obtaining professional indemnity cover challenging for innovative business models, unless the insurer has sufficient claims experience within the financial sector you operate.

 Otherwise known as professional liability, or E&O insurance, the policy cover can offer protection for against claims for negligence.

 Helps offer financial protection from a criminal or fraudulent taking, obtaining or appropriation of money, securities or property.

 Professional liability (otherwise known as Tech E&O) can offer financial protection against claims made by your clients if your FinTech services or products fail causing them a financial loss.

 D&O Insurance provides financial protection to the senior individuals whilst acting in a managerial capacity.
 Shareholders may request the cover is purchased as a prerequisite to a funding round.

 Cyber insurance protection offer cover for both 1st party expenses you would incur, and 3rd party liabilities due to a breach of security or privacy.
 FinTech's may potentially hold a significant amount of personally identifiable information.